VoxelsPlace/VOPL/go/README.md

 The linear stream order is ascending by key `morton3D(x,y,z) = expand3(x) | (expand3(y)<<1) | (expand3(z)<<2)` where `expand3` spreads the lower 8 bits of a value into every third bit position.

 ### Bit packing (LSB-first)
-- Writer: OR low `bits` of value into an accumulator shifted by current count; emit bytes from the low 8 bits as soon as available; flush residual low bits as a final byte.
-- Reader: Refill by OR-ing next byte shifted by current count; take low `bits`; shift right by `bits`.

 ### Validation
-- Magic must be `VOPL`, ver must be 3.
-- `plen` must equal remaining file length after header.
-- If compressed, payload must be valid zlib.
-- Decoder reconstructs a 16×16×16 grid, ignoring w/h/d.